 Raised bed gardening is an excellent way to garden in a small space.
 The quality of soil for raised beds gives gardeners one reason they produce bumper crops.

-With complete control over the soil, you can mix the soil you want instead of using regular potting soil and put it in place for the best results.
+With complete control over the raised bed soil mix, you can mix the soil you want instead of using regular potting soil and put it in place for the best results.

 Let’s be clear…